zaydzuhri/flame/README.md

 </div>

 Welcome to 🔥 `flame`, a minimal and efficient framework built on `torchtitan` for training Flash Linear Attention (FLA) models with blazing efficiency.

+`Flame` is a **general-purpose trainer**, not limited to linear attention but applicable to arbitrary models.
+Now, It is essentially `torchTitan` with a `HuggingFace` interface, enabling both fast training and convenient evaluation.

 **Feature Highlights:**